baasbox/docs/source/index.md

 6. Number of documents (objects) stored in the embedded database and rapid access to the relative section
 7. Number of files stored and rapid access to the relative section
-8. Quick link to the [download](http://www.baasbox.com/download/) of BaasBox site where you can find the latest version
+8. Quick link to the [download](http://www.baasbox.com/download/) on the BaasBox website where you can find the latest version
 9. Number of collections, documents and total size in one window.
 10. Here you can see all the latest news about BaasBox.
 These are feeds from